Donald Trump found guilty in historic New York hush money case

 A New York jury on Thursday found Donald Trump guilty on all 34 felony counts of falsifying business records — the first time a former U.S. president has been convicted of a crime.

-"This was a disgrace.
-This was a rigged trial by a conflicted judge who was corrupt,” Trump fumed to reporters afterward.
+“This was a disgrace.
+This was a rigged trial by a conflicted judge who was corrupt,” he fumed to reporters afterward.

 Trump looked down with his eyes narrowed as the jury foreperson read the word “guilty” to each count.